Paweł Wąsek

 Paweł Wąsek (born 2 June 1999 in Cieszyn) is a Polish ski jumper representing the sports club WSS Wisła.
 Wąsek was an Olympic athlete competing in the 2022 Winter Olympics.

 His sister, Katarzyna Wąsek, is an Alpine skier.

 Career

-Wąsek debuted in FIS Cup in September of 2014 in Szczyrk at the age of 15 and took 67th place.
+Wąsek debuted in FIS Cup in September 2014 in Szczyrk at the age of 15 and took 67th place.
 He participated in the 2015 European Youth Olympic Winter Festival.
 He finished it with an individual 42nd place and 6th place in the team competition.

 On 3 September 2016, Paweł Wąsek took 2nd place in FIS Cup in the swiss Einsiedeln.
 This wasn't just his first podium but also his first points in FIS Cup.
 One week later, he debuted in the Summer Continental Cup in Lillehammer taking 20th place.
 During that summer season, Wąsek stood on the podium three times in FIS Cup; 3rd place in Hinterzarten and 2nd and 1st place in Râșnov.